kanopi/drupal-starter/README.md

 `composer` | Composer wrapper that executes within the CLI container.
 `init` | Init Command that starts the project from scratch.
 `init-site` | Installs and configures Drupal.
+`install-critical-tools` | Installs tools needed for Critical CSS.
 `install-cypress` | Called from `init` to install Cypress tools.
 `install-kdcl-basic` | Project setup theme generator.
-`install-theme-tools` | Installs tools needed for Critical, Storybook, etc.
+[Deprecated] `install-theme-tools` | Installs tools needed for Critical, Storybook, etc.
 `migrate-prep-db` | Creates a second database to house a migration source.
 `npm` | Run NPM from the theme folder.
 `npx` | Run NPX from the theme folder.
 `open` | Opens browser to local site URL.
 `pa11y` | Runs the Pa11y accessibility tools suite locally.
+`recipe-apply` | Apply Drupal contrib Recipes that have been required.
+`recipe-configure` | Configures sites for Drupal Recipes.
+Already run in this repo.
+`recipe-unpack` | Unpacks Composer dependencies from a Recipe to the project's composer.json.
 `refresh` | Will execute a drush sql-dump from the remote server.
 `share` | Opens a proxy server to your local computer using ngrok.io.
 `tickle` | Wakes up the remote migration source environment every 5 minutes.
+`uuid-rm` | Helper command for Drupal Recipe builders that removes UUIDs from config files.

 ## Composer Commands